“Life’s Gamble” - A Dystopian Story by Ty Steinbrunner

 That is when I noticed the next thing.

 The man broke away from the circle into the dark, and the woman on the floor moaned and laughed at his manic fit.
 I was utterly shocked.
 Only a few people turned away, as did I. It was horrifying to witness something so bewildering happen so fast.
-My brain had never seen the naked body of a woman before, well certainly not shown in a manner like this.
-My back was turned, my face was red and I don’t exactly know when exactly but the moaning had finished and the woman vanished from the room.
+My brain had never seen the naked body of a woman before.
+My back was turned, my face felt flushed and I don’t exactly know when but the moaning had finished and the woman vanished from the room.

 “He got what he wanted. “ A nearby voice said.

-I finally turned around, and searched around to find her, but she had been removed from the cellar entirely, without a trace left behind.
-How fast the center of the floor emptied out; it was like I had imagined things, but it was undeniably what had happened did indeed happen.
-I could tell by the blood that was painting the floor
+I finally turned and searched around to find her, but she had been removed from the cellar entirely.
+How fast the center of the floor emptied out; it was like I had imagined things, but it was undeniable what had happened did indeed happen.
+I could tell by the blood that was painting the floor.

 It was another woman, short and wide, this time a little less concerned-looking.
-She had a straight look on her face and her shoulders were pinned back in a confident manner.
+She had a straight look on her face and her shoulders were pinned back confidently.
 She boldly walked toward the center and without hesitation waved her hand across the center floor.
-As expected, blood gently seeped from her hand and sprinkled the ground.
+As expected, blood gently seeped from her hand and sprinkled the ground, joining the rest.
 She did all this before a second tile even lit up.

 Like she had been waiting forever, the stout woman stepped forward and snagged the hand of the fancy lady who was taking her sweet time.
 She locked it with hers and I watched both their faces zone out simultaneously, like they were locked in some sort of trance.
 Like before, it was only a couple of hand-holding seconds before the two made any other moves or showed life behind their eyes again.
 The exciting sounds returned in celebration of whatever they did, and thank God, unlike before, nothing bizarre resulted.